AGN accretion and black hole growth across compact and extended galaxy evolution phases: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for helpful comments that improved the clarity of this paper.
 JA acknowledges support from a UKRI Future Leaders Fellowship (grant code: MR/T020989/1).
 ALC acknowledges support from the Ingrid and Joseph W.\ Hibben endowed chair at UC San Diego.
 DK acknowledges support from NASA Chandra grant GO5-16150B.
 This work is based in part on observations taken by the CANDELS Multi-Cycle Treasury Program and the 3D-HST Treasury Program (GO 12177 and 12328) with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 The scientific results reported in this article are based to a significant degree on observations made by the \textit{Chandra} X-ray Observatory.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.